The prime factorization numbering system

 To represent negative numbers, append the 'N' symbol

 to indicate a negative value.
-For example, -1573 (dec) is represented as NLD.
+For example, -1573 is represented as NLLD.

 For rational numbers, use the 'R' symbol to represent the '/' symbol.
 For